 Critical access means “who can modify what” in the system.
 Who can change workflows?
 Who can open and close periods?
 Who can modify vendor master data?
 Who can change HR bank account information?
 Oftentimes the answer to these questions is surprising – and if discovered because of fraud or an audit, the answer can be downright terrifying.

-The next article in this series will discuss tools that can be used to assist the execution of these controls, come back Jan.
-9th to read more.
+The next article in this series will discuss tools that can be used to assist the execution of these controls.
 If you missed the first two articles in this series check them out, Why Care About SAP Access Controls and SAP Access Controls: An Audit Introduction